 Contents of Sutra Pitaka

-This incorporates The Greater Discourse on the Foundations of Mindfulness, The Fruits of the Contemplative Life, and The Buddha's Last Days.
-There are 34 extensive sutras in this nikaya.
+Digha Nikaya: This incorporates the Greater Discourse on the Foundations of Mindfulness, The Fruits of the Contemplative Life and The Buddha's Last Days.
+There are 34 extensive sutras in this Nikaya.

-This incorporates Shorter Exposition of Kamma, Mindfulness of Breathing, and Mindfulness of the Body.
-There are 152 medium-length sutras in this nikaya.
+Majjhima Nikaya: This incorporates Shorter Exposition of Kamma, Mindfulness of Breathing, and Mindfulness of the Body.
+There are 152 medium-length sutras in this Nikaya.